elBukkit/MagicPlugin/MIGRATION.md

    I added a new "worth_currency" value in config.yml that accounts for this, and scaled the default emerald worth appropriately- but if you have tweaked your economy, you may need to account for this.
  - The spell shop now defaults to working with skill points.
+To disable this, set "use_sp: false" on the spellshop in spells.yml.
+ - Wands now use a Skill Point system for progression.
+This replaces the enchanting system.
+   To switch this back, set "enable_sp: false" in config.yml.

 ## 5.2.2